ASTEROID ASTROLOGY

 How to Read Asteroids in Your Chart

-Asteroids read best with tight orbs, usually within 2 to 3 degrees, and they add real information primarily when they contact personal planets (Sun, Moon, Mercury, Venus, Mars), the luminaries, the angles (Ascendant, Midheaven, Descendant, IC), or other asteroids.
-An asteroid sitting alone in an air sign with no aspects is often minor.
-An asteroid conjunct the Moon within one degree is almost always important.
+Asteroids read best with tight orbs, usually within 2 to 3 degrees, and they are most worth noticing when they contact personal planets, luminaries, angles, or the exact topic you are studying.
+An asteroid sitting alone in a sign with no meaningful contact is usually background color.

 Asteroids vs Planets: What They Add